How to reuse common parts in a view with CakePHP

 I often develop using CakePHP, and

-, you will have to edit each file one by one, which is very difficult and tedious.
+you have to modify each file individually, which is very difficult and troublesome.

-found a way, which I would like to introduce.
+found a method, which I'd like to share.

 method